 Thermal Mass flow meters are available from ¼” to 2” bore, fitted into a stainless steel measuring section (spool piece) with threaded process connections.
-The flow sensor is calibrated whilst being installed in the measuring section to ensure optimum accuracy and performance.
+The flow sensor is calibrated whilst being installed in the measuring section to ensure optimum accuracy and performance of air flow meters.
 An integral display shows flow rate and total in various volumetric or mass engineering units, and also provides a scaled pulse and 4-20mA outputs.
 For pipe installations greater than 2”, a hot-tap insertion version is available with flanged spool piece options.
 This flowmeter provides a very wide operating flow range with a measuring error of 1.5 to 2%.
 Thermal Mass flow meters offer excellent accuracy and reliability at a very affordable price and are available on a short lead time.
-Flowquip’s VA520 Air Flow Sensor provides an affordable option and offers high accuracy due to the defined measuring section.
+Flowquip’s VA520 Air Flow Meter provides an affordable option and offers high accuracy due to the defined measuring section.

 Vortex Flowmeters offer the advantage of a wide flow range with the added benefit of no moving parts.
 An integral, or remote mounted, LCD indicates flow rate and total and provides options of a pulse and/or 4-20mA output.
 Typical flow turndown is 30:1 with measuring errors of 1 to 2%.